SebKrantz/collapse/README.md

 ### Notes on the Integration with *dplyr*, *plm* and *data.table*

-* *collapse* and *dplyr*: The *Fast Statistical Functions* and transformation functions and operators provided by *collapse* all have a *grouped_df* method, allowing them to be seamlessly integrated into *dplyr* / *tidyverse* worfklows.
+* *collapse* and *dplyr*: The *Fast Statistical Functions* and transformation functions and operators provided by *collapse* all have a *grouped_df* method, allowing them to be seamlessly integrated into *dplyr* / *tidyverse* workflows.
 Doing so facilitates advanced operations in *dplyr* and provides stunning performance improvements (bringing *dplyr* close to *data.table* on large data aggregations, and making it faster than *data.table* for advanced transformations).
 This integration is discussed and demonstrated in a separate vignette.

 * *collapse* and *plm*: Fast transformation functions and transformation operators provided by collapse also have *pseries* (panel-series) and *pdata.frame* (panel-data.frame) methods.
 This integrates them seamlessly into *plm* workflows and facilitates the manipulation of panel data.
 For typical panel-data operations like between- and within-transformations or panel lags / leads / differences, *collapse* functions are 20-100x faster than *plm* equivalents, and provide greater versatility (i.e. for applying transformations to multiple variables in a *pdata.frame*).
 This integration is also discussed and demonstrated in a separate vignette.